DevExpress/devextreme-documentation/concepts/Common/.NET Backend Solutions/Office File API/Office File API.md

 - You need a license for the [DevExpress Office File API Subscription](https://www.devexpress.com/products/net/office-file-api/) or [DevExpress Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml) to use these capabilities in production code.

-- If you have DevExtreme installed on your machine, the [Office File API for .NET Core](https://docs.devexpress.com/OfficeFileAPI/15097/demo-application#net-core-demos) demo becomes available to explore.
+- If you have DevExtreme installed on your machine, you can also access the [Office File API for .NET Core](https://docs.devexpress.com/OfficeFileAPI/15097/demo-application#net-core-demos) demo.

 [/note]